tayruxin/tp/docs/UserGuide.md

 Before we embark on this tour, remember to download LinkMeIn and have your computer set up correctly.
 If you have not done so, do check out the [Quick Start Guide](#quick-start) for more information.
-Now, follow us along this tour and transform yourself into a master of your internship application!
+Now, follow us along this tour and transform yourself into a master of tracking your internship applications!

 ## 1. Adding a Company